Street trading options in Brighton & Hove

 Street artist

-Street artist permits are available for the sale of paintings in one of the following streets: East Street, Duke Street, and Market Street.
 Only paintings created at the time of sale are permitted to be sold with a street artist permit.
 You may not sell merchandise or products which have been previously created.
-Applications are made by submitting a street artist application form (PDF 119KB).

 Pedlar’s licences

 Sussex Police issue Pedlar’s Licences in Brighton & Hove and the sale of food under these licences is prohibited.
 Although permitted in the city centre, only small trays/barrows etc. are permitted and Pedlars must be mobile at all times.
-For further information please contact the Police Licensing Unit on 101 ext.
-50827.